 1969: The Temptations achieved their ninth #1 single on the US R&B charts with “Runaway Child, Running Wild.”

 1974: Frank Zappa’s released what became his most commercially successful album, Apostrophe(‘).
-Released in both stereo and quadraphonic formats, the LP reached a career-high of #10 on the Billboard chart and became Zappa’s second gold record.
+Released in both stereo and quadraphonic formats, it reached a career-high of #10 on the Billboard chart and became Zappa’s second gold record.
 The album had been recorded simultaneously during sessions for his previous album with the Mothers of Invention, Over-Nite Sensation.

 1975: Earth, Wind & Fire scored their first #1 on the Billboard R&B chart with “Shining Star.”
 Nine weeks later the single became their first and only #1 on the Hot 100 pop chart.

-1978: The Rutles had their televised debut on in All You Need Is Cash, an affectionate spoof film that follows the fictitious music group formed by Monty Python’s Eric Idle and the Bonzo Dog Band’s Neil Innes to satirize the Beatles.
-Mick Jagger, Paul Simon, John Belushi, and George Harrison all made guest appearances.
+1978: The Rutles had their televised debut in All You Need Is Cash, an affectionate spoof film that follows the fictitious music group formed by Monty Python’s Eric Idle and the Bonzo Dog Band’s Neil Innes to satirize the Beatles.
+Mick Jagger, Paul Simon, John Belushi, and George Harrison all make guest appearances.
 Composed by Innes, the music featured in the film references many tunes in the Beatles’ catalog.
 The film aired on BBC 2 in the UK and NBC in the US.

 1978: The Police were signed to A&M Records, with whom the band went on to achieve more than fifteen UK top 40 hits.

 1980: Pink Floyd’s single “Another Brick In The Wall, (Part 2)” started four weeks at #1 on the Billboard Hot 100.
 It is the group’s only record to top the US charts and was a #1 hit in many other countries around the world.